awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/selecting_spot_instance_types.md

  * Instances of current generation (4th gen onwards)
  * Instances that don't meet the regular expression `.*n.*`, so effectively m5n, m5dn.

-{{% notice warning %}}eneccccbvglbjgbjfdbufrdefirgndggktiilfddidjg

-Your workload may have other constraints that you should consider when selecting instances types.
+{{% notice warning %}}Your workload may have other constraints that you should consider when selecting instances types.
 For example. **t2** and **t3** instance types are [burstable instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances.html) and might not be appropriate for CPU bound workloads that require CPU execution determinism.
 Instances such as m5**a** are [AMD Instances](https://aws.amazon.com/ec2/amd/), if your workload is sensitive to numerical differences (i.e. financial risk calculations, industrial simulations) mixing these instance types might not be appropriate.
 {{% /notice %}}

 {{% notice note %}}